leppekja/snap-dashboard/src/payment-error-rates.md

 ### Should there be a tolerance for errors at all?

 Senator Joni Earnst has twice submitted [a bill to reduce the payment error tolerance to zero](https://www.ernst.senate.gov/imo/media/doc/snap_back_inaccurate_snap_payments_bill_text.pdf).
-We